ripienaar/free-for-dev/README.md

   * [Zeplin](https://zeplin.io/) — Designer and developer collaboration platform.
 Show designs, assets and styleguides.
 Free for 1 project.
   * [Pixelixe](https://pixelixe.com/) — Create and edit engaging and unique graphics and images online.
   * [Responsively App](https://responsively.app) - A free dev-tool for faster and precise responsive web application development.
-  * [SceneLab](https://scenelab.io) - Online mockup graphics editor with an ever-expanding collection of free design templates
+  * [SceneLab](https://scenelab.io) - Online mockup graphics editor with an ever-expanding collection of free design templates.
+  * [Siter.io](https://siter.io/) - Design in the cloud and create new websites seamlessly, without any coding skills.
+  * [Slides](https://designmodo.com/slides/) - Generate beautiful, animated, static websites with your creative direction in a matter of minutes.
+  * [Startup](https://designmodo.com/startup/) - Create websites online using the Startup Bootstrap builder with the help of pre-designed blocks.
   * [xLayers](https://xlayers.dev) - Preview and convert Sketch design files into Angular, React, Vue, LitElement, Stencil, Xamarin and more (free and open source at https://github.com/xlayers/xlayers)
   * [Grapedrop](https://grapedrop.com/) — Responsive, powerful, SEO optimized web page builder based on GrapesJS Framework.
 Free for first 5 pages, unlimited custom domains, all features and simple usage.